Matthias Buchinger: Biography

-Buchinger was born in Ansbach, Germany, without hands or lower legs.
+Buchinger was born in Ansbach, Holy Roman Empire, without hands or legs, now considered to be Phocomelia.
 An artist and performer, he "traveled all over Northern Europe to entertain kings and aristocrats as well as hoi polloi with amazing feats of physical dexterity" and was known as “The Greatest German Living” and "Little Man from Nuremberg".
 He travelled to England trying to get a court appointment with King George I; unsuccessful, he then moved to Ireland where he gave public demonstrations, in Dublin in 1720 and in Belfast in 1722.
 He also is rumored to have had children by as many as 70 mistresses.
 Buchinger's fame was so widespread that in the 1780s the term "Buckinger's boot" existed in England as a euphemism for the vagina (because the only "limb" he had was his penis).
 Buchinger died in Cork, Ireland.

 Despite his having small, finlike appendages for hands, his engravings were incredibly detailed.
 One such engraving, a self-portrait, was so detailed that a close examination of the curls of his hair revealed that they were in fact seven biblical psalms and the Lord's Prayer, inscribed in miniature letters.